-Antral follicle count (AFR) is a method used to assess a woman's ovarian reserve.
-It is advisable to perform the RFA at the beginning of the menstrual cycle, between the second and fourth day, in the early follicular phase.
+Antral follicle count (AFC) is a method used to assess a woman's ovarian reserve.
+It is advisable to perform the AFC at the beginning of the menstrual cycle, between the second and fourth day, in the early follicular phase.
 This determination of the number of antral follicles is carried out by the gynecologist by means of a transvaginal ultrasound.
-Therefore, RFA is a non-invasive and painless method for women.
+Therefore, AFC is a non-invasive and painless test for women.

 In general, the antral follicle count is considered normal when 5-10 follicles (2-10 mm) can be counted in each ovary.
 In this case, the diagnosis based on the RFA would be a normal ovarian reserve.

 However, three other situations can occur when performing the RFA: